vemmolinas/vemmolinas/README.md

 <!-- -->
 - 🌱 I’m currently learning about front-end technologies, specially React.
 - 👯 I’m looking to collaborate on front-end projects.
-- ⚡ Fun fact: Beyond the keyboard, I'm a handyman who enjoys DIY and is always on the lookout for new projects.
+- ⚡ Fun fact: Beyond the code, I'm a handyman who enjoys DIY and I'm always looking for new projects.

 <!--
 - 😄 Pronouns: he/him.